pards/pards.github.io/_posts/2011-12-30-closing-tasks.md

 layout: post
 title: Closing tasks
 categories:
-- Software Development
+- Code
-tags: []
+tags:
-status: publish
-type: post
-published: true
-meta:
-  _edit_last: '2'
-author:
-  login: craig
-  email: craigpardey@gmail.com
-  display_name: craig
-  first_name: Craig
-  last_name: Pardey
+- Handover
 ---

-I read a great quote in [I'm feeling lucky](http://www.amazon.com/Im-Feeling- Lucky-Confessions-Employee/dp/0547416997).
-It described a note sent from one Google employee to another as he handed over a piece of software.
+I read a great quote in [I'm feeling lucky](http://www.amazon.com/Im-Feeling-Lucky-Confessions-Employee/dp/0547416997).
+It described a note sent from one
+Google employee to another as he handed over a piece of software.

   * Here's what I've done.